Volunteer

 Final verification letter policy

-San Diego County Parks provides a final verification letter after you complete your service (or after you decide you are finished volunteering with San Diego County Parks).
+San Diego County Parks provides a final verification letter after you complete your service (or if you end your placement early).

 Please note: